CUBRID/cubrid-manual/en/admin/control.rst

     cubrid server acl reload <database_name>

-To display the IP configuration of a sever which is currently running, use the following command.
+To display the IP configuration of a server which is currently running, use the following command.

 ::